Concepts

 Enclave Attestations

 The Blocky Attestation Service runs a server application inside a TEE enclave.
-On startup, the application generates a random public/private key pair encl_app_pub_key/encl_app_priv_key
+On startup, the application generates a new public/private key pair encl_app_pub_key/encl_app_priv_key

 .
 Since the server runs inside a TEE, the encl_app_pub_key